Sanskruti-Shete/Molecule-Solubility-ML/README.md

 The model takes molecular representations, typically in the form of SMILES strings, and computes a range of descriptors to use as input features.
 Various regression algorithms are explored and evaluated to determine the best-performing model in terms of predictive accuracy.

-This project includes data preprocessing, feature extraction using cheminformatics tools, model training, evaluation, and visualization of results.
+This project includes data preprocessing methods, feature extraction using cheminformatics tools, model training, evaluation, and visualization of results.
 It serves as a foundation for more advanced applications in computational chemistry and drug discovery.